filakhtov/gentoo-use-docs/dev-libs/json-glib.md

 Pass a `-Dintrospection=enabled` (`disabled` when disabled) option to the meson build command.
 Generate and install a `Json-1.0.gir` GIR metadata file to provide dynamic bindings for a `libjson-glib` library to languages other than C using a GObject Introspection infrastructure.

 It is safe to disable the flag.

+### test
+Pass the `-Dtests=true` option to the meson build script.
+Build the test suite provided with the source code.
+Run the `meson test` command after the main build is completed to run built suite and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, as these tests are primarily oriented towards the developers, maintainers and testers.